irmakkoseoglu/LLM_Data_Leakage/README.md

 **Sources:**
 - **Real-world (39):** Sourced from Yang et al.'s benchmark (Kaggle and GitHub notebooks)
-- **Synthetic (57):** Generated using Claude Sonnet to ensure balanced type coverage, particularly for temporal leakage which is absent in existing benchmarks.
-Each synthetic pipeline was manually reviewed for accuracy.
+- **Collected (57):** Other pipelines are collected in order to create a balanced dataset.

 > ⚠️ Pipeline `.py` files are not tracked in this repository due to licensing restrictions.
-Ground truth annotations are fully available in `annotations/`.

 ---